 Petrobras is a Brazilian petroleum company, semi-public, and one of the largest companies in the world.
-Petrobras America Inc. is the U.S. division of this huge company that until 1997 was the only oil company in Brazil.
+Petrobras America Inc. is the U.S. division of this huge company that, until 1997, was the only oil company in Brazil.

-Although it is headquartered in South America, Petrobras has global reach with operations all over the world from Japan and China to West Africa and the U.S. The company has more than 100 offshore production platforms, thousands of miles of pipelines, and 15 refineries.
+Although headquartered in South America, Petrobras has a global reach with operations worldwide, from Japan and China to West Africa and the U.S. The company has more than 100 offshore production platforms, thousands of miles of pipelines, and 15 refineries.

 - Output at the time the company formed was pretty small for Brazil at just 2,700 barrels a day.
-That has changed drastically over the decades and now Petrobras produces nearly three million barrels of oil every day.
+That has changed drastically over the decades, and Petrobras now produces nearly three million barrels of oil daily.

-In the 1970s Petrobras nearly went under because of the oil crisis, but bounced back with the 1974 discovery of a major oil field at the Campos Basin.
+- In the 1970s, Petrobras nearly went under because of the oil crisis but bounced back with the 1974 discovery of a significant oil field at the Campos Basin.

-- Petrobras America devotes much of its resources and time to cultivating oil fields and wells in the Gulf of Mexico, a location that has been home to too many accidents, injuries, worker deaths, and oil spills.
+- Petrobras America devotes much of its resources and time to cultivating oil fields and wells in the Gulf of Mexico.
+This location has been home to many accidents, injuries, worker deaths, and oil spills.

 Petrobras Operations and Projects

-One company division is responsible for natural gas trading and generating electricity and fertilizer.
-Biofuels are also important to Petrobras and the company has one division devoted to producing biodiesel, ethanol, and sugar.
+One company division is responsible for trading natural gas and generating electricity and fertilizer.
+Biofuels are also crucial to Petrobras, and the company has one division devoted to producing biodiesel, ethanol, and sugar.

 Maritime oil and gas companies like Petrobras face many challenges, including leaks and spills.
 Because of the huge output of their wells and refineries, spills can quickly become major environmental disasters that harm ecosystems, people, animals, and local economies.

 The government of Brazil immediately blamed Petrobras and called its pipelines old and poorly maintained.
-It was a huge ecological disaster and also hurt tourism as the oil covered some of the country’s most famous beaches.
+It was a huge ecological disaster and hurt tourism as the oil covered some of the country’s most famous beaches.

 Worker Accidents, Injuries, and Deaths

-Oil spills are terrible, and all too common, and yet the worst incidents that maritime oil and gas companies like Petrobras face are those that injure and kill workers.
+Oil spills are terrible and all too common, yet the worst incidents maritime oil and gas companies like Petrobras face are those that injure and kill workers.
 Platforms and the ships and equipment that serve them are complicated, extensive, and dangerous.

-One example occurred aboard a boat provided to transport a Petrobras America worker in a facility in Peru.
+One example occurred aboard a boat provided to transport a Petrobras America worker to a facility in Peru.
 The boat struck something and flipped in the water, trapping the worker underneath.
 He suffered from a concussion, broken teeth, and other injuries.